J-Wengler/NLP_Paper/manuscript.md

 accession was performed using the StarGEO API [@url:http://stargeo.org/api_docs/].
 The API was accessed and stored in a dictionary keyed by accession number to combined abstract and title.

 ### Model Collection
-Once the data was collected the next step was identifying the techniquesResearch has already shown that a variety of natural language processing models are effective on biomedical literature [@doi:10.18653/v1/W16-2922; @doi:10.1016/j.jbi.2018.09.008].
+Once the data was collected the next step was identifying the techniques to be tested.
+Research has already shown that a variety of natural language processing models are effective on biomedical literature [@doi:10.18653/v1/W16-2922; @doi:10.1016/j.jbi.2018.09.008].
-However we felt it was necessary to test a variety of techniques for both keyword extraction and word vector generation to identify the combination most suited to our unique task.
+However we felt it was necessary to test a variety of techniques for both keyword extraction and word vector generation to identify the combination most suited to the task of collecting related genomic data.

 Keyword Identification is the first step that our data in the dictionary goes through.
-To accomplish quick querying in a standardized framework we sued the PKE package available in Python.
+To accomplish consistent querying in a standardized framework we used the PKE package available in Python.
 All documentation is available on GitHub [@url:https://github.com/boudinfl/pke].
 The PKE packages allowed us to use one single package to access all the keyword embedding techniques, instead of individually querying each technique.
-The keyword extraction techniques that were tested are the following: TFIDF, KPMiner, YAKE, TextRank, SingleRank, TopicRank, TopicalPageRank, PositionRank and MultipartiteRank [@url:https://github.com/boudinfl/pke].
-Using each of these techniques keywords were identified from the target text.
+The keyword extraction techniques that were tested are the following: TFIDF, KP-Miner, YAKE, TextRank, SingleRank, TopicRank, TopicalPageRank, PositionRank and MultipartiteRank [@url:https://github.com/boudinfl/pke].
+Each of these techniques uses a different algorithm to identify keywords, an example of the diversity of returned keywords is available in the appendix.
-Each of these techniques is technologically diverse and we chose them due to the expectation that the techniques would yield different keywords.

 After the keywords have been identified from the target text, word vectors are generated from each keyword using a word vector model.
 These models use large amounts of unlabeled text to identify the meanings of words and express those as a numeric vector.
 For our project we selected 6 different models that encompass a variety of techniques